rixiobarrios/techtonic-apprenticeship-technical-screen-part-2/README.md

 # Techtonic Apprenticeship - Technical Screen Part 2

-This a code challenge/test provided by Testdome.
+This is a code challenge/test provided by Testdome.